auwsmit/dotfiles/README.md

 # Mah Dotfiles
-These are my dotfiles (mostly for Vim).
+These are my dotfiles.
 I mostly made them by stealing good ideas and snippets from other people.
 I try to keep things commented and organized.

 Regarding Vim, if  something isn't commented, it means you can probably `:help` that thing to figure out what it does.
 Vim has great built-in documentation, especially if you [know how to use it](http://derekwyatt.org/vim/tutorials/novice/#Help).

 ## Warning!
 This is my configuration, which is catered to me.
-Feel free to copy whatever you want out of it, but I would advise against installing it unless you know what you're doing.
-Instead of copying an entire config, it's much better to make your own from scratch.
-When you copy something, be sure to know what it does first.
-It'll be a learning experience, and you'll have something made specifically for you.
+Copy whatever you want out of it, but I would advise against installing the whole thing unless you know what you're doing.
+It's better to make your own from scratch.
+Before copying something, be sure to know what it does first.
+It'll be a learning experience, and you'll end up with something made specifically for you.

 ## Installation Steps
 1. Clone the repo to wherever; `~/dotrepo`, for example.